Biden slams Trump over alleged comments mocking US war dead

-WASHINGTON — Democratic presidential nominee Joe Biden declared President Donald Trump "unfit" for the presidency on Friday, delivering an impassioned reaction to a report that Trump — who never served in uniform — allegedly mocked American war dead.
+WASHINGTON — Democratic presidential nominee Joe Biden has declared President Donald Trump "unfit" for the presidency, delivering an impassioned reaction to a report that Trump — who never served in uniform — allegedly mocked American war dead.

 The president and his allies have dismissed the report in The Atlantic as false.

-The allegations, sourced anonymously, describe multiple offensive comments by the president toward fallen and captured U.S. service-members, including calling World War I dead at an American military cemetery in France as "losers" and "suckers" in 2018.
+The allegations, sourced anonymously, describe multiple offensive comments by the president toward fallen and captured U.S. service members, including calling World War I dead at an American military cemetery in France "losers" and "suckers" in 2018.

-The reported comments, many of which were confirmed independently by the AP, are shining a fresh light on Trump's previous public disparagement of American troops and military families.
+The reported comments, many of which were confirmed independently by The Associated Press, are shining a fresh light on Trump's previous public disparagement of American troops and military families.
 That opens a new political vulnerability for the president less than two months from Election Day.

-Voice cracking, Biden told reporters that "you know in your gut" Trump's comments, if true, are "deplorable."
+Voice cracking, Biden told reporters on Friday that "you know in your gut" Trump's comments, if true, are "deplorable."

 "I've just never been as disappointed, in my whole career, with a leader that I've worked with, president or otherwise," Biden added.
 "If the article is true — and it appears to be, based on other things he's said — it is absolutely damning.
 It is a disgrace."